Sexuality and Gender Alliance (SAGA) house—special-interest house for gay, lesbian, bisexual, and transgender students and their allies.

 SLU—Society for Learning Unlimited.
 Based at Beloit College, it offers short-term courses (meeting once a week) to members 55 and older in the Beloit area.

-Smith Building—houses the print shop, the Physical Plant Office, some art department facilities and offices, and offices for the Center for Language Studies; was once the student union and earlier the gymnasium.
+Smith Building—houses selected Admissions staff offices, the Physical Plant Office, some art department facilities and offices, and offices for the Center for Language Studies; was once the student union and earlier the gymnasium.

 Smith Limnology Lab—1.5 miles north of campus on the Rock River; used for boat storage and aquatic studies.
 Not the same as the boathouse.